 Fundamentals of garbage collection

-Enables you to develop your application without having to manually free memory for objects you create.
+Enables you to develop your application without having to manually free memory.

 Allocates objects on the managed heap efficiently.